CookbookGG/web/README.md

 ## Getting Started

-You will need to setup your `.env` file in order for this to run locally
+You will need to setup your `.env` file in order for this to run locally.

 ```
 REACT_APP_DISCORD_ID = 'xxxxxxxxxxxxxxxxxxxxxxxxx'